 At one time a prosperous trader, Andolus Zelexian turned to smuggling in hope of reaping great riches.
-While most of his illegal actions focus on smuggling and pirating intergalactic trade routes in the Regina Subsector, Zelexian does put his lethal capabilities to
+While most of his illegal actions focus on smuggling and pirating intergalactic trade routes in the Regina Subsector, Zelexian does put his lethal capabilities to use as a paid assassin when the bounties are high.
+As of late, Zelexian has been repeatedly striking trade ships owned by the SuSAG, LIC Megacorporation, a large chemical and pharmaceutical firm.

-Katerenya Viridion (No Military Career) Energy Weapon-3 Stealth-2 Streetwise-3 Intrusion-2 Medical-1 Handaun-1
+Katerenya Viridion (No Military Career) Energy Weapon-3 Stealth-2 Streetwise-3 Intrusion-2 Medical-1 Handgun-1

-(No Military Background) Streetwise-3 Stealth-2 Sword-1 Demolitions-1 SMG-2 Handgun-2 Brawling-2 Gambling-2 owned by the SuSAG, LIC Megacorporation, a large chemical and pharmaceutical firm.
+Gainus Ozar (No Military Background) Streetwise-3 Sword-1 Demolitions-1 SMG-2 Handgun-2 Brawling-2 Gambling-2